na-na-hi/renget/archive/acegMPguide.md

 >2400 Rafale M HCAA
 https://arch-img.b4k.co/vg/1675558829806.png
 >Never stalls, always ready to fire.
 ECU Software Update is the important part.
 Lower Stall speed means you can maintain high-G with a tight radius turns longer than opponents.
 Vulnerable at high speed since ECU also reduces deceleration in high-G turns.
 Ideal for aggressive close-range fights at low speeds, exactly what the Rafale excels at.
 Especially useful in a 1v1 or prolonged turn-rate fights and against PSM users, all low-speed situations.

 >2420 Typhoon HCAA (can also be applied to Rafales and F-15Js) https://arch-img.b4k.co/vg/1663685464459.jpg
 >An attempt to counter meta and PSM users.
 It's meant to catch the enemy by surprise, or buy you time to reposition and try again.
 You'll only use HCAAs and your gun to kill people, but you can fire standard missiles to increase the pressure on the opponent and increase the probability of mistakes on his part.
 >SupMan 2 and Flaps 3 are essential in any build.
-Blisk 2 increases acceleration especially at low speed.
+Blisk 2 increases acceleration, especially at low speed.
 Airbrakes 2 and Cutting Edge Large Flap 2 increase deceleration, especially when high-Ging, to minimise turn radius and thus give you a bit of a positional advantage even against opponents with a better turn rate.
 Homing and Damage are obligatory on any missile, and make HCAAs especially vicious.
 Multiple-target threat level detection will ensure you'll get the first shot off in any head-on engagement.
 >This build requires you to be both extremely aggressive (on the merge and subsequent turns) and aware of both your speed (to avoid stalling) and enemy positioning.
 Head-on attacks are your best friends against almost anything, only QAAMs are better in that role (and you're a buddy, you don't use QAAMs).
 Fire your missiles at the edge of the lock-on cone unless you're close enough to see up the enemy's engines (thus only if you're behind him).

 >2550 Su-35S 6AAM